Many new Matter devices will use Thread—an IP-based wireless mesh networking technology, designed for smart home devices.

 Thread devices and Thread Border Routers are built by a variety of device makers.
 We want to enable users to have an open, interoperable and strong Thread mesh in the home, regardless of the manufacturer.

-Our Matter APIs in Play services will use these APIs as part of the setup process.
+Our Matter APIs in Play services use these APIs as part of the setup process.
+Matter commissioners share the credentials with joining devices when provisioning them to the Thread network.

-The Thread APIs can be directly accessed for Android developers who want to customize their Thread setup, or have other non-Matter use cases that utilize Thread.
+The Thread APIs can be directly accessed by Android developers who want to customize their Thread setup, or have other non-Matter use cases that utilize Thread.

 To start using the Thread Network SDK in your Android apps, refer to our Thread Network SDK usage guide.